imashoodnasir/Semantic-Explanation-Coherence/README.md

 ## 6) citation

-If you use this repo in a thesis/paper, cite your SEC work accordingly.
+If you use this repo in a thesis/paper, cite the SEC work accordingly.

 ---